jdcloudcom/en/documentation/Management/Resource-Orchestration/Getting-Started/jdro-start.md

  ![创建资源栈](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Resource-Orchestration/resource001.png)

 2. Select a template type, **Example Template** or **My Template**.
-The “Example Template” is a reference text file with the standard resource delivery mode officially provided by JD Cloud.
-The Getting Started will be showed by taking examples with the “Example Template”.
+The "Example Template" is a reference text file with the standard resource delivery mode officially provided by JD Cloud.
+The Getting Started will be showed by taking examples with the "Example Template".
-Select the template source, “vpc_subnet_(vpc_subnet)”.
+Select the template source, "vpc_subnet_(vpc_subnet)".
 The template content will be automatically produced and click **Next**.

 ![创建资源栈-选择模板](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Resource-Orchestration/resource002.png)